English Presbyterianism: United Reformed Church

 In 1972, virtually all congregations of the Presbyterian Church of England combined with the majority of churches in the Congregational Church in England and Wales to form the United Reformed Church in England.
+Across the denomination (covering England, Wales and Scotland) It has 1,198 congregations, with a membership of about 42,000 people.

 International Presbyterian Church

 In 1969 the International Presbyterian Church was founded in England with its first congregation in Ealing.
-As of 2019 it has nine English churches which are part of its wider British Presbytery.
-It also has seven Korean-speaking congregations in England as well, as part of the Korean Presbytery.
+In October 2025, it had 22 congregations in England as part of the British Presbytery.
+In addition it has six Korean-speaking congregations listed on their website as part of the Korean Presbytery.
+This compares to the 2019 figures of nine congregations within the British Presbytery and seven within the Korean presbytery.

 Evangelical Presbyterian Church in England and Wales

 In 1996 the Evangelical Presbyterian Church in England and Wales was established as a presbytery.
+In 2025 it had 18 congregations (11 in England, 3 in Wales, 1 in Sweden, 1 in Switzerland, and 2 in Germany.
 As of 2016 it had 17 congregations (12 in England, 3 in Wales, 1 in Sweden, and 1 in Germany.